 Thoth: Indeed.

-There’s also the fact that he’s missing from the character introduction cards and version splash arts (at least up until 6.3 where only then he was prominently featured in there), despite being shown in the Nod-Krai teaser, unlike Columbina and Sandrone who were prominently featured in them, even going as far as to put them in 6.1 and 6.2 splash arts.
-It’s becoming more evident who’s going to be playable judging by these alone.
+There’s also the fact that he’s missing from the character introduction cards and version splash arts (at least up until 6.3 where he was finally prominently featured in there), despite being shown in the Nod-Krai teaser, unlike Columbina and Sandrone who were prominently featured in them, even going as far as to put them in 6.1 and 6.2 splash arts.
+It turns out, Columbina became playable, while Dottore didn’t (although the ending of Act 8 suggests that he may still have an active segment somewhere).
+Sandrone died, but we all know she’ll be playable in 6.x due to her having a playable character ID.

 An alternate interpretation of why these Harbingers refer to her as Rosalyne is that it’s probably similar to why they referred to Dottore as “Zandik” in the 6.1 event.
 In this state, the Traveler isn’t aware that “Rosalyne” is Signora just yet, and that they will probably be surprised once this is revealed to them, the same way that the ending of AQ Act 6 revealed that “Zandik” is Dottore and that the characters were mildly surprised of this revelation.